pegasus-isi/pegasus/doc/sphinx/creating-workflows.rst

    tr example::keg:1.0 {

    #specify profiles that apply for all the sites for the transformation
-   #in each site entry the profile can be overriden
+   #in each site entry the profile can be overridden

      profile env "APP_HOME" "/tmp/myscratch"
      profile env "JAVA_HOME" "/opt/java/1.6"